shivhpatel1/sim-corp-assessment-shivam-patel/Readme.md

 ## Stock Profit Calculator

-This is a program to calculate the maximum profit for a given stock by buying and selling exactly once throught the year.
+This is a mavne project to calculate the maximum profit for a given stock by buying and selling exactly once throught the year.

 The program can provide maximum profit for the given stocks: AAPL, MSFT, NFLX, TSLA